harvard-edge/MAVBench/README.md

-# Welcome to MAVBench  (Note: We plan to release the code, build scripts and a docker by Micro conference 2018(Oct 24th).
-Please STAY TUNED!!!)
+# Welcome to MAVBench
-This README explains how to setup and use MAVBench.
+This README explains how to setup and use MAVBench, A benchmark and a simulator for Micro Aerial Vehicles.

 **What is MAVBench?**